-Caitlin Steiger is an associate in Weil’s Real Estate practice and is based in Miami.
+Caitlin Steiger is counsel in Weil’s Real Estate practice and is based in Miami.
 Ms. Steiger participates in the representation of Firm clients with respect to a variety of commercial real estate transactions, including the sale, acquisition, development, and financing of various types of commercial real estate properties.

 Ms. Steiger has played a significant role on the teams advising: